GoogleChrome/web.dev/src/site/content/en/learn/accessibility/javascript/index.md

 </tbody>
 </table>

 For CSS, ensure you are toggling CSS classes over adding inline styles, as this allows for reusability and simplicity.
 Use hidden content on the page and toggle classes to hide and show content for dynamic HTML.
 If you need to use JavaScript to dynamically add content to your page, ensure it's simple and concise, and of course, accessible.

-Focus management
+## Focus management
-In the module on keyboard focus, we covered focus order and indicator styles.
+In the module on [keyboard focus](/accessibility/focus), we covered focus order and indicator styles.
 Focus management is knowing when and where to trap the focus and when it shouldn't be trapped.
 Focus management is critical to keyboard-only users.

-Component level
+### Component level
 You can create keyboard traps when a component's focus is not properly managed.
 Keyboard traps occur when a keyboard-only user gets stuck in a component, or the focus is not maintained when it should be.

 One of the most common patterns where users experience focus management issues is in a modal component.
 When a keyboard-only user encounters a modal, they should be able to tab between the actionable elements of the modal, but they should never be allowed outside of the modal without explicitly dismissing it.
 JavaScript is essential in properly trapping this focus.

 Don't do this:
 [CodePen example - Accessible JavaScript - Inaccessible modal pattern (React)]

 Do this:
-[CodePen - Accessible JavaScript - Accessible modal pattern (React)] Page level
+[CodePen - Accessible JavaScript - Accessible modal pattern (React)]

+### Page level

 Similar to components, the focus needs to be maintained when a user navigates from page to page.
-Anytime a user clicks on a link to go to another page within your application, the focus is either kept in the same place or potentially placed somewhere else entirely.

-Similar to components, the focus needs to be maintained when a user navigates from page to page.
 This is especially true in single-page applications where there is no browser refresh, and all content is dynamically changed.
 Anytime a user clicks on a link to go to another page within your application, the focus is either kept in the same place or potentially placed somewhere else entirely.

 When transitioning between pages (or routing), the development team must decide where the focus goes when the page loads.
 There are multiple techniques to achieve this:

-Place focus on the main container with an aria-live announcement.
+* Place focus on the main container with an aria-live announcement.
-Put the focus back to skip to the main content link.
+* Put the focus back to skip to the main content link.
-Move the focus to the top-level heading of a new page.
+* Move the focus to the top-level heading of a new page.

 Where you decide to put the focus will depend on the framework you are using and the content you want to serve up to your users, and may be context- or action-dependent.

-State management
+## State management

 Another area where JavaScript is critical to accessibility is state management, or when a component or page’s current visual state is relayed to a low-vision, blind, or deafblind assistive technology user.

 Often, the state of a component or page is managed through ARIA attributes, as introduced to you in the ARIA and HTML module.
 In this section, we review a few of the most common types of ARIA attributes used to help manage the state of an element.
 Component level
 Depending on your page content and what information your users need, there are many ARIA states to consider when relaying information about a component to the user.

 For example, you may use an aria-expanded attribute to tell the user whether a drop-down menu or list is expanded or collapsed.
 [CodePen - Accessible JavaScript - Aria-expanded]